top of page

 Consultant’s Perspective: What Works

-• Leasing or pay-per-use equipment models instead of outright purchase
+• Leasing or pay-per-use equipment models instead of outright purchases.

-• Revenue cycle optimisation to reduce payment delays
+• Revenue cycle optimization to reduce payment delays.

-• Test mix optimisation (balancing high-margin vs. high-volume tests)
+• Test mix optimization (balancing high-margin vs. high-volume tests).

 3. Trust Gap: The Make-or-Break Factor